Hollern Lab

 Monika Ramos

-Monika is a UC Santa Barbara graduate with a B.S. in Biological Sciences.
-During her undergraduate studies and after graduating, she worked for a Artificial Intelligence Drug Discovery startup.
-Over the course of 2.5 years, she worked on projects that identified small molecule drugs for autoimmune gastrointestinal disorders, skin conditions (Atopic dermatitis and psoriasis), SARS-CoV-2 and various cancer subtypes.
+Monika currently is a PhD student in the UC San Diego Biological Sciences PhD Program pursuing a specialization in immunology.
+Her primary focus is understanding the B cell response and consequence of cancer cell state on immune function in breast cancer liver metastasis.
+Other scientific interests Monika has involves the remodeling of a cancer cells environment to support growth and uncovering factors governing recognition of cancer cells by B cells.
+Monika graduated from UC Santa Barbara with a B.S. in Biological Sciences.
+During her undergraduate studies and after graduating, she worked for an Artificial Intelligence Drug Discovery startup company.
+Over the course of 2.5 years, she worked on projects that identified small molecule drugs for autoimmune disorders, SARS-CoV-2 and various cancer types.
 Specifically, Monika contributed to the indication and target selection, design of the computational platform, and in vitro and in vivo experimental validation.
-Throughout her experiences, Monika found a passion for studying immune evasion mechanisms by both pathogens and cancer; as well as autoimmune diseases that arise as a consequence of immune dysfunction.
-She has a particular interest in studying neglected and rare subtypes of diseases.
-Monika plans to pursue a PhD in Biology with a focus in cancer immunology.
-In her spare time, Monika enjoys painting, singing, camping, swimming and reading.
+In her spare time, Monika enjoys yoga, painting, exploring the outdoors, and camping.